Back to PART 1 & 6 Complaints

 (b) In producing the RFD, the SMF has made reference to the purported "Administrative Error" a number of times as being a fact.

-(c) There can be no mistake that the Crucial Evidence, shows the purported "Administrative Error" to be a fabrication.
+(c) There can hardly be any doubt, that the Crucial Evidence (as referred to and defined at Complaint 2(a) above), shows the purported "Administrative Error" to be a fabrication.

 (d) It is reasonably believed that the Crucial Evidence remains filed in the QCAT Registry.